Enzensberger's Panopticon

 Times Literary Supplement

 “The book is political in a broad enough sense that, now published in English for the first time, it does not feel dated.
-Lewis’s excellent translation renders the intensity and aphorism of Hotschnig’s style while skilfully alternating between ‘home’ and ‘homeland’ to convey Heimet, a difficult-to-translate concept that is at the heart of Ludwig’s Room.”
+Lewis’s excellent translation renders the intensity and aphorism of Hotschnig’s style while skilfully alternating between ‘home’ and ‘homeland’ to convey Heimat, a difficult-to-translate concept that is at the heart of Ludwig’s Room.”

 Seedtime